Indoor plants are usually easy to care for and fantastic at adding excitement to any room.

 In terms of care, it just needs some liquid fertiliser and watering a few times in spring and summer.
 If it grows too large, just saw off the trunk and watch it regrow.

-As tall indoor plants go, the Ponytail palm always looks vibrant and majestic.
+As tall houseplants go, the Ponytail palm always looks vibrant and majestic.
 So is perfect for living rooms, dining rooms or hallways.
+Plus it’s really easy to care for these indoor plants.

 You can buy an 80 cm tall version of this natural air purifier from Amazon for £38.95.